LUDVIG: Learning-Free Uplifting of 2D Visual Features to Gaussian Splatting Scenes: Additional visualizations

 \subsection{Visual comparisons of uplifted features}

-Figure~\ref{fig:appendix-dff} show a comparison of LUDVIG's 3D DINOv2 features with learned 3D DINO features of N3D~\citep{tschernezki2022n3f}.
+Fig.~\ref{fig:appendix-dff} show a comparison of LUDVIG's 3D DINOv2 features with learned 3D DINO features of N3D~\citep{tschernezki2022n3f}.
 Their figures are taken from their work.
-The notable differences are a more fine-grained reconstruction of the background for the trex and horns, and overall smoother features across all scenes.
+Compared to N3D, LUDVIG produces a more fine-grained reconstruction of the background (notably in the trex and horns scenes) and smoother features across all scenes.